 ni are the cycles the material is tested at a given stress and NB,i are the cycles until failure at the same stress (shown in figure 13).
 This model makes no use of material-dependent properties and does not take into account the loading history or the sequence of loading phases.
 The prediction quality is unreliable [Vog16].
 As a linear model, it is not suitable for capturing the complex non-linear fatigue behaviour of a thermoplastic.
 In most cases, the Palmgren-Miner model estimates the service life rather conservatively (the service life is underestimated).
 For lower loads, acceptable predictions can be made with the Palmgren-Miner model, according to [RCR12], and it is precisely because of its simplicity that the Palmgren-Miner model is often used as a means of roughly estimating service life.

-Several adapted versions of the original Palmgren-Miner formula have been introduced since.
+Several adapted versions of the original Palmgren-Miner formula have since been introduced.
 Models such as the 'Miner elementary' and the model according to Haibach follow the same course as the original model until the fatigue limit is reached.
 For stresses above the fatigue limit, the results do not differ.
 Like Palmgren-Miner, these models should not be used in the hope of obtaining highly accurate results [Vog16].

 Another linear model is the Folge-Wöhler-Kurven model (FWK) developed by Schott.
 In contrast to Palmgren-Miner, the FWK model takes into account that a component has a different damage behaviour if it has already been dynamically loaded or damaged.
 Using the original Wöhler curve as a basis, a new Wöhler curve is calculated for each loading phase using the following formula: